-805Integrity is a leader that displays honorable, truthful, and straightforward behavior.
-An organization806with integrity at its core believes in a high-trust environment, honoring commitments, teamwork, and807an open exchange of ideas.
+Integrity is a leader that displays honorable, truthful, and straightforward behavior.
+An organization with integrity at its core believes in a high-trust environment, honoring commitments, teamwork, and an open exchange of ideas.

-808 c) Excellence
+c) Excellence

-Organizational excellence can be about Respect for people is product quality, people, and customers.
-Strong leadership ensures employees own product quality and promote excellence in their organization.
+Excellence within an organization can encompass employees, product quality, and customers.
+Strong leadership ensures employees own product quality and promote excellence in their organization which benefits customers.
 Leadership Excellence means being on a path towards what is better and more successful.
 This requires the leader to be committed to development and improvement.

-813 d) Respect for People
+d) Respect for People

-814 Respect for people is foundational and central to effective leadership.
-This requires leaders to be 815 truthful, open and thoughtful, and have the courage to do the right thing.
-Regardless of the size of the 816 business, people are critical to an organization's success and should be viewed as important resources 817 for management investment.
-Organizations with a strong quality culture invest heavily in all their assets, 818 including their people, by upgrading the skills and knowledge of people.
-Leaders institutionalize ways 819 in which to recognize and reward positive behaviors they want to reinforce.
-In turn, employees in a 820 positive quality environment become more engaged, productive, receptive to change and motivated to 821 succeed.
+Respect for people is foundational and central to effective leadership.
+This requires leaders to be truthful, open, thoughtful, and have the courage to do the right thing.
+Regardless of the size of the business, people are critical to an organization's success and should be viewed as important resources for management investment.
+Organizations with a strong quality culture invest heavily in all their assets, including their people, by upgrading the skills and knowledge of people.
+Leaders institutionalize ways in which to recognize and reward positive behaviors they want to reinforce.
+In turn, employees in a positive quality environment become more engaged, productive, receptive to change and motivated to succeed.

-822 e) Joy
+e) Joy